davidshepherd7/yasnippets-latex/README.md

 RefTeX, and YASnippet.
 Once that is done installation is done by simply copying the files .yas-parents, .yas-ignore-filenames-as-triggers, .yas-make-groups, and the snippets into the 'snippets/latex-mode' subdirectory within your YASnippet installation.
+It may also be advisable to delete the existing latex snippets (to prevent clashes).

 You can also use the installation script install.sh.
 The script takes a single argument which is the directory in which you have installed